KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Exploring the details of an existing word.

-To add a new word, click on the *Plus* icon available next to the *Word List* text item an fill in at leats the mandatory information,*Word*, *Category* and *Description*.
+To add a new word, click the *Plus* icon available next to the *Word List* text item an fill in at leats the mandatory information,*Word*, *Category* and *Description*.
-Use the *Save* button to save it.
+Use the *Save* button for saving.
-Once saved, you can search for it or a different word just using the search filter.
+Once saved, you can search it or a different word just by using the search filter.

 .. _addanewword:
 .. figure:: media/image459_8.1.png

     Add a new word.

 The *Glossary* panel contains all the glossaries formerly created.
-To explore an existing glossary just open the menu of the *Glossary Definition* item and select one of the test options.
+To explore an existing glossary just open the menu of the *Glossary Definition* item and select one of the options.
 The figure below shows an example.
 A hierarchical structure of the glossary appears, where each node has its own words .

 .. figure:: media/image460_8.1.png